oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations-ocw.md

 1. Navigate to the **Security assessment** landing page.

-2. If needed, next to **Applied filters**, select your compartment.
-Deselect **Include child compartments**, and then select **Apply filter**.
+2. If needed, select your compartment without child compartments.

-    Note: From here on in, the labs simply say *Select your compartment without child compartments* to simplify the instructions.

 3. On the **Overview** tab, review the charts.